 Good nutrition is essential for effective learning every day, all year long.
 Just as learning does not end when school lets out, neither does the need for good nutrition.
 Children who aren’t hungry learn better, act better, and feel better.
-The Summer Feeding Service Program (SFSP) is federally funded by the USDA and is targeted at ending childhood hunger.
+The Summer Food Service Program (SFSP) is federally funded by the USDA and is targeted at ending childhood hunger.
 SFSP incorporates an after school snack program during the school year and a meals program during the summer break, Lovin' Lunchbox.
 Together, they help ensure children get the nutrition they need throughout the day to learn, play, and grow.

 Our after school snack program provides free nutritious snacks to low-income children through a variety of community locations where children already congregate—such as after school programs provided by Boys & Girls Clubs, YMCAs, or public schools.
 In addition to providing snacks to children, all sites offer a safe place, where under the supervision of trustworthy staff a child can get involved in educational, recreational and social activities.